amayer2010/lsttheory/README.md

 lsttheory
 =========

-This package is a supplement for the article 'A Theory of States and Traits -- Revised' (SMGC; Steyer, Mayer, Geiser, & Cole, in press).
+This package is a supplement for the article 'A Theory of States and Traits -- Revised' (SMGC; Steyer, Mayer, Geiser, & Cole, 2015).
 It is based on the structural equation modeling package lavaan (Rosseel, 2012) and provides a convenient interface to compute some common models of the revised latent state-trait theory (LST-R theory).
 The main function of the package lsttheory() allows for easy specification of multistate, multistate-singletrait, and multistate-multitrait models.
 It automatically generates lavaan syntax for these models, runs the models, and returns model estimates together with reliability, occasion specificity, and consistency coefficients for the respective models.

 Installation
 =========